bingomanatee/wonderlandlabs-monorepo/packages/forest2/README.md

 ```

-## Engines use proxies to conserve memory
+## Collections can use proxies to conserve memory

 Keeping large collections up to date with history can eat up memory.
 To make things less wasteful, engines can use proxies to create "tweaked versions" of historical data that are the same _except_ for a single key / value that was changed.

 for instances where available, the MapCollection's 'set' action creates a proxy of the previous edition that is the same, except that the size is changed and the value of a _single key_ is different when `value.get(key)` is called.

-After a defined number of changes, collections can cache their value, creating a concrete value with no proxying/historical dependence.
-This limits the depth of callbacks for performance.
+this means that if you have a 500 item map and you set five keys to different values (one by one)
+your history is not 6 x 500 items big: it has one 500 item map as the initial value, and
+five fixed-size proxies to emulate maps with slightly different values.

+(see [README.caching.md](./README.caching.md)) to see how we can serialize proxies ittermittently
+to limit the callback depth of series of proxies)

 (also, for IE and other runtimes without proxying, non-proxy options are provided).

-# The Forest Promise

-As with previous iterations of Forest, Forest stores are

-- Quick to define
-- transactionally contain
-- allow actions to call each other with indfeinate depth for orchestration
-- Can be used globally or locally
-- minimize view notification by only broacasting outside the outermost transaction
-- produce synchromous change and can always be immediately inspected for current value

-the principal change for Forest 3.0 is that the Engine is no longer a class instance defiend by the Forest library but (can be) a custom class with your own action definitions.
-It also has even fewer depenencies than the previous iteration.

 # "Just enough API

-Everything in Forest extends from a Forest instance.
+Everything in Forest extends from a Forest instance. it is a "database of trees"
+and synchronizes transactions in functions that can change multiple trees, so that in an
+error, all the trees are reset to their pre-function state.

 ## Forest: